-Medicaid Contract Provisions State Monitoring Requirements (§ 438.66)
+Medicaid Contract Provisions - State Monitoring Requirements (§ 438.66)

-To assess the quality and appropriateness of care/services for members with routine and special health care needs, ND regularly reviews the MCO's routine reports and deliverables as required by Appendix D the contract (Table B1).
+To assess the quality and appropriateness of care/services for members with routine and special health care needs, ND regularly reviews the MCO's routine reports and deliverables as required by Appendix D of the contract (Table A1).
 As described, ND also contracts with its EQRO to conduct comprehensive Interlaboratory Quality Assurance Program (IQAP) compliance reviews.
-The implementation and compliance standards of the Quality Strategy Plan will be measured, monitored, and evaluated by ND and the EQRO.
+The implementation and compliance standards of the Quality Strategy will be measured, monitored, and evaluated by ND and the EQRO.

 The state monitors all aspects of the managed care program, including the performance of the MCO in at least the following areas:

-- Administration and management

-- Appeal and grievance systems

-- Claims management

-- Enrollee materials and customer services, including activities of the beneficiary support system

-- Finance, including medical loss ratio reporting

-- Information systems, including encounter data reporting
+- Administration and management - Appeal and grievance systems - Claims management - Enrollee materials and customer services, including activities of the beneficiary support system - Finance, including medical loss ratio reporting - Information systems, including encounter data reporting - Marketing - Medical management, including utilization management and case management

-- Marketing

-- Medical management, including utilization management and case management

-- Program integrity

-- Provider network management, including provider directory standards

-- Availability and accessibility of services, including network adequacy standards

-- Quality improvement

-- Other contract provisions, as needed